ophelixSyntramechanika/Daily-log-of-learning-os/LOG.md

  Dots in labels---->>> Learned they help organize code inside functions Why it matters---->>> Understood how this builds up toward a real OS**

+14.2025/05/14
+**Read a key from the keyboard
+Show it on screen
+Save it for later use (like building a command!)**